NxPKG/khulnasoft-docs/content/support/Troubleshooting/HTTP Status Codes/4xx Client Error.md

 Website owners usually implement a custom page to be served when this error is generated.

-Cloudflare does not generate 404s for customer websites, we only proxy the request from the origin server.
-When seeing a 404 for your Cloudflare powered site you should contact your hosting provider for help.
+Khulnasoft does not generate 404s for customer websites, we only proxy the request from the origin server.
+When seeing a 404 for your Khulnasoft powered site you should contact your hosting provider for help.

 ### **405 Method Not Allowed (**[**RFC7231**](https://tools.ietf.org/html/rfc7231)**)**